KevinB04/note-taker/README.md

   This project gives the user the ability to write and save notes.
 This will be a great way for you to organize your thoughts and stay caught up with upcoming tasks!

   ## Installation
   You are welcome to clone this repository.
-Run `git clone git@github.com:KevinB04/note-taker.git`
+Run `git clone git@github.com:KevinB04/note-taker.git` in your terminal in order to access this project.

   ## Usage